OnkarBhattacharya/KiddieKicker/README.md

 ### Backend

 The backend logic for the AI opponent is handled by a [Next.js Server Action](https://nextjs.org/docs/app/building-your-application/rendering/server-components#server-actions).
 The `getAIOpponentMove` function is called from the client to get the AI's move, which is determined by a prompt sent to an AI model.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.